meffre-q/quentinmeffre.fr/_posts/2018-03-04-write_up_pragyan.md

 ![First condition](/assets/media/pragyan_first_condition.png)

 As you can see on the last image, the binary display some text on its output which represent different entry of a menu, then ask for a number on its input and then it jump to a piece of code depending of the user input.
-(Like a switch statement in C language) Every piece of code overwrite the filename we write using our buffer overflow so we must not enter in this function.
+(Like a switch statement in C language) Every piece of code overwrite the filename we write using our buffer overflow with useless data.
+So we must not enter into this function in order to being able to control the filename.

 The switch has a default value, if the user input doesn't match with a number between the value '1' and '7' the binary jump to next step without overwriting our filename!

-So we just have to enter a value which respect this conditon: value >= 8
+So we just have to enter a value which respect this conditon: value >= 8 || value <= 0

 It's ok for the first step.